Trusted by Global Clients & Partners

 Argentina is not yet a fully operational Citizenship by Investment (CBI) country, although a legal framework has been introduced through recent reforms.
 The government has created the basis for investors to obtain citizenship through a "relevant investment," but key details, including minimum investment amounts and full eligibility criteria, have not yet been finalized.
 As a result, the program exists in law but is not currently accessible in practice.

-Under the current system, citizenship typically takes around 2.5 to 3.5 years, including two years of continuous residence followed by a court-based naturalization process that may take an additional 6–12 months.
-If the future CBI program becomes operational, timelines could potentially be reduced to 9–16 months in total, but this remains a forward-looking estimate rather than a current reality.
+Under the current system, citizenship typically takes around 2.5 to 3.5 years, including two years of continuous residence followed by a court-based naturalization process that may take an additional 6 to 12 months.
+If the future CBI program becomes operational, timelines could potentially be reduced to 9 to 16 months in total, but this remains a forward-looking estimate rather than a current reality.

 While Argentina's formal CBI program is still awaiting full implementation, citizenship by merit is already available as an existing pathway.
 This route may allow investors to be considered for citizenship if they make a relevant investment that brings meaningful value to Argentina's economy.
 However, approval remains discretionary and is not based on a fixed investment amount, timeline, or guaranteed fast-track process.